grishlv/GlobalEntry/README.md

 To be honest, I prefer not to dwell on design for too long.
 I follow this approach:

-- I find design references from various sources.
+- finding design references from various sources.
-- I pick the elements I like, such as styles, colors, and fonts.
+- selecting elements I like, such as styles, colors, and fonts.
-- I adapt these elements to match the vision I want to convey in the application.
+- adapting these elements to match the vision intended for the application.
-- I don't hesitate to draw inspiration from existing designs.
+- drawing inspiration from existing designs.
 While creating something entirely unique and unseen in the market is desirable, it can delay the application's release.
-- I analyzed various travel applications on Behance, Dribbble, and Awards for inspiration.
-Additionally, I've created a collection of application, not limited to the travel sphere, that I personally enjoy using.
+- analyzing various travel applications on Behance, Dribbble, and Awards for inspiration.
+Additionally, a collection of applications, not limited to the travelsphere, has been created that I personally enjoy using.

 <p float="left">
 	<img src="https://github.com/grishlv/GlobalEntry/assets/115469316/494ee4c1-6c9c-407f-9a15-5398cc7accc8" width="32%" />